nknorg/nkn/README.md

 NKNRQxosmUixL8bvLAS5G79m1XNx3YqPsFPW   35db285ea2f91499164cd3e19203ab5e525df6216d1eba3ac6bcef00503407ce
 ```

+**[IMPORTANT] Each node needs to use a unique wallet.
+If you use share wallet
+among multiple nodes, only one of them will be able to join the network!**

 If you are using Docker, it should be `docker run -it -v ${PWD}:/nkn/data
 nknorg/nkn nknc wallet -c` instead, assuming you want to store the `wallet.json`
 in your current working directory.
 If you want it to be saved to another
 directory, you need to change `${PWD}` to that directory.

-**[IMPORTANT] Each node needs to use a unique wallet.
-If you use share wallet
-among multiple nodes, only one of them will be able to join the network!**
+The docker container will create a wallet saved to `/nkn/data/wallet.json` and a
+random password saved to `/nkn/data/wallet.pswd` if not exists on nknd launch.

 #### `certs/`

-The default `certs/` can be found in repo, in docker image (under `/nkn/`) and
+The default `certs/` can be found in repo, in release version, and in docker
-in release version.
-You should use the default one unless you want to use your
+image (under `/nkn/`).
+You should use the default one unless you want to use
-own custom domain and certificates for RPC and websockets.
+your own custom domain and certificates for RPC and websockets.

+The docker container will copy the default certificates to `/nkn/data/certs/` if
+not exists on nknd launch.

 #### Data and Logs